browserengineering/book/book/animations.md

 Summary
 =======

-This chapter introduce animations.
+This chapter introduces animations.
 The key takeaways you should remember are:

 - Animations come in DOM-based, input-driven and video-like varieties.